vaadin/flow-and-components-documentation/README.md

 This documentation is available in [vaadin.com/docs](https://vaadin.com/docs/v10/flow/Overview.html).
 Any issues and contributions can be added here, or in vaadin.com/docs via the _report issues_ or _edit page_ actions.

+This branch is Vaadin 10 (Flow version 1.0).
+See other branches for other framework versions:

+ - master branch is Vaadin 11 (Flow version 1.1)
+ - 1.0 branch is Vaadin 10 (Flow version 1.0)

+ALL FIXES should always target the master branch and we will pick the bugfixes to correct branches from there.

 ## Structure

 The documentation is split into the following modules: